Mike Johnson (American football coach)

-Michael Eric Johnson (born May 2, 1967) is an American football coach and former quarterback, and current wide receivers coach for Syracuse.
+Michael Eric Johnson (born May 2, 1967) is an American football coach and former quarterback, and current tight ends coach for Syracuse.
 He was the interim head coach for the UCLA Bruins football team after serving as their offensive coordinator.
 Previously, he spent two years with the San Francisco 49ers of the National Football League.
 Johnson was hired along with former offensive coordinator Jimmy Raye by San Francisco head coach Mike Singletary on February 6, 2009.
 Raye was fired on September 27, 2010, and Johnson was promoted.
 Beginning in 2014 he served for three seasons as head coach of The King's Academy Knights in Sunnyvale, California, before being hired as wide receiver coach by the University of Oregon in 2017.

 Playing career

 College

 Johnson was a backup quarterback at Arizona State University from 1985 to 1986.
 In 1987, Johnson was a Junior College All-American at Mesa Community College.
 In 1988 and 1989, Johnson played at the University of Akron.
 Johnson was named Akron's Athlete of the Year in 1990.